What to Look For in a Whole House Air Purifier

 The Environmental Protection Agency (EPA) states that indoor air pollution is among our top five environmental health risks.
 And while ventilating with clean outdoor air is a solution, it’s not always practical.
 Weather conditions and outdoor air pollution often make it difficult or impossible.
 That’s why a home air purifier is important.

 The EPA goes on to say that air cleaning devices may be the answer.
 But if you’ve done any research online, you’ve discovered many different kinds of air purifiers.
 You’ll see terms such as “HEPA,” “activated oxygen,” “air filtration,” and “ionic comfort.”
-Many of these are portable air purifiers.
-A whole house air purifer or whole home air purifier is contractor installed in the HVAC system of a home to clean home air.
-SOme whole house ari purifier work along with cleaners, filters, and the HVAC's fan.
+Many of these are portable purifiers.
+A whole house air purifier or whole home air purifier is contractor installed in the HVAC system of a home to clean home air.
+Some whole house air purifiers work along with cleaners, filters, and the HVAC's fan.

 If you’re confused about air purification products and a home air purifier, you’re not alone.
 So what’s best for you and your family?

 A good place to start is to evaluate what indoor air pollutants may be in your house.
 The EPA divides them into two categories: particulate matter and gaseous pollutants.